mlcommons/ck/README.md

 $ ck version
 ```

-Get shared [ck-tensorflow](https://github.com/ctuning/ck-tensorflow) repo with all dependencies:
+Pull [CK repositories](http://cKnowledge.org/shared-repos.html) with benchmarks, data sets, software detection plugins, packages, etc:
 ```
-$ ck pull repo:ck-tensorflow
+$ ck pull repo:ck-crowdtuning
 ```

-List CK repos:
+See the list of installed CK repos:
 ```
 $ ck ls repo | sort
 ```

-Find where CK repos are installed on your machine:
+Find where CK repository with benchmarks is installed on your machine and browse it to get familiar with the structure (consistent across all repos):
 ```
-$ ck where repo:ck-tensorflow
+$ ck where repo:ctuning-programs
 ```

 Detect your platform properties via extensible CK plugins as follows